May 25 2014 - The 2nd Annual Borderline Walk was a great success! Thank you

 Your donations made a difference

-Donations to The Sashbear Foundation for this event exceeded our $5,000 goal.
+Donations to The Sashbear Foundation for this event exceeded our $9,000 goal with over $12,000 raised!

 Thanks to you this money will help maintain and expand our efforts to raise awareness about mental illness and ways to support and help each other.
 Here are some of the efforts that your donations will help fund: